 Around 25 to 35 minutes

 James is a director who recently got recruited to work on a new BL drama, 2Nights.
-This series made news headlines when the lead actor, as well as the previous director, got let go by the production company.
+This series made news headlines when the lead actor and the previous director got let go by the production company.
 Strapped for cash, James accepts this gig even though the pay is abysmal.
-His begins working for Tee, a strict and unfriendly boss who runs the production company with an iron fist.
+He begins working for Tee, a strict and unfriendly boss who runs the production company with an iron fist.

 From the moment they met, Ait has a noticeable crush on James.
 He begins to break some of the rules imposed on him, just for a chance to spend time with the new director.
 James also shares this mutual attraction, although he remains oblivious that his best friend Marco is secretly in love with him.
 Marco is a model from Taiwan, and he doesn’t have many friends in Thailand besides James.